Uit Language in Thought and Action,

 [Introduction]

-People with college educations, the student said, know more, and hence are
+People with college educations, the student said, know more, and

-education gives not only what we usually call "knowledge" but also what we
+that a college education gives not only what we usually call "knowledge"

-usually call "shrewdness" or "wisdom"?
-Oh, he said, you mean that there isn't
+but also what we usually call "shrewdness" or "wisdom"?
+Oh, he said, you

-any use in going to college!
+mean that there isn't any use in going to college!

 -